potassco/benchmark-tool/docs/getting_started/workflow/index.md

 btool eval <runscript.xml> > <results.xml>
 ```

-This newly created .xml file can then be used as input for the [conv] subcommand to generate an .xls
+This newly created .xml file can then be used as input for the [conv] subcommand to generate an .xlsx
 file and optionally an .ipynb jupyter notebook.
 By default only the time and timeout measures are displayed.
 Further measures can be selected using the -m option.

 ```
-btool conv -o <out.xls> <result.xml>
+btool conv -o <out.xlsx> <result.xml>
 ```

 [runscripts]: ../gen/runscript.md